 Some localization tools are desktop localization tools where the developer selects a file he or she wants to localize, and the tool extracts strings.
 Then the developer sends a translation kit to the translator to be translated.
 Finally, when the kit comes back, the developer imports the translations and build localized files.
 Some other localization tools are web-based localization tools where the developer sends the original file into the service, or the service gets it from the source code repository.
 The service scans the file and extracts the strings.
 Then the developer waits that the file is translated and finally gets the localized file back from the service.
 Both methods have serious issues with continuous localization.
 Soluling brings the best of both worlds.
 The key feature is the fact than when Soluling scans the original files, it extracts all the information needed to safely inject the translations back even if the original file has been changed during the translation process.
 In addition, the extraction happens on a developer's machine or a build server (not on the cloud) where you have access to all files and databases.
 Your files never leave your machine and you do not have to give a cloud based translation management software access to your repos.
 Soluling completely decouples localizable strings from the original files allowing both developers and translators to work independently to each other.
 Developers work mainly using the desktop and/or command-line tool.
 Translators work using the desktop application.
 At the build process, the build server/script gets the current translations either from the cloud or from a local repository (i.e., Soluling project file) and uses them with the command line tool to build the localized files.
-You can also use Soluling without the command-line tool or cloud using only the Soluling desktop application to scan, translate, and build your files.
+You can also use Soluling without the command-line tool using only the Soluling desktop application to scan, translate, and build your files.

 The following paragraphs show how to use Soluling.